WWPCA/IELTSGCP/gcp/README.md

-# IELTS GenAI Prep - GCP Migration
+# ⚠️ DEPRECATED - GCP Migration (Not Used)

+## ⚠️ DEPRECATION NOTICE

+**This directory contains DEPRECATED code from a proposed GCP migration that was NOT executed.**

+The IELTS AI Prep platform uses **AWS infrastructure** (Lambda, DynamoDB, Bedrock Nova Micro) with Google AI services (Gemini) for assessments.
+This /gcp folder contains exploratory code for a GCP migration that was abandoned in favor of the current hybrid AWS-Google architecture.

+**Do not use this code in production.**

+---

-## 🎯 Complete AWS to GCP Migration Infrastructure
+## 🎯 Original Plan: AWS to GCP Migration Infrastructure (DEPRECATED)

-This directory contains the complete infrastructure for migrating **IELTS GenAI Prep** from AWS to Google Cloud Platform.
+This directory originally contained infrastructure planning for migrating **IELTS GenAI Prep** from AWS to Google Cloud Platform.

 ---